Bumstriker112/UW-Madison-Stats-Club-Data-Challenge-Falll-2025/README.md

 GROUPS MAY HAVE UP TO 4 MEMBERS . . .
 NO MORE
 ---

 ## Relevant Variable Explanation

 **Commodity:** This column lists a commodity or commodity group and its corresponding North American Industry Classification System (NAICS) code used by North American (Canada, US, and Mexico) federal statistics agencies.
-Note that some codes refer to broad classfications of commodities while others refer to specific commodities.
-It may be useful to familiarize yourself with the NAICS, which you can do with this document: [link](https://www.census.gov/naics/reference_files_tools/2022_NAICS_Manual.pdf).
+Note that some codes refer to broad classifications of commodities while others refer to specific commodities.
+It may be useful (but not required) to familiarize yourself with the NAICS, which you can do with this document: [link](https://www.census.gov/naics/reference_files_tools/2022_NAICS_Manual.pdf).

-**Period:** This column lists the month and year of analysis.
+**Month:** This column lists the month of analysis.

 **Year:** This column lists the year of analysis.